NURSING 1004 - Communication and Professional Nursing I

 Peer group review: small groups will be assigned a communication vignette taken from accompanying text books, selected SA Coroners findings and reality based scenarios provided by the clinical tutors.
 The emphasis on examination of the cases will be to identify and offer solutions to how or why a breakdown in communication occurred or how a cultural misunderstanding resulted from poor communication techniques.
 The use of the current SA Health communication framework, Team StePPS to frame responses will enable student to recognise current communication practices while on clinical placement.
 Each group will work to identify positive and negative aspects of the vignette and most importantly will communicating throughout the exercise.

-ASSESSMENT 2: Part Two - Essay re Group Workingeer group review
+ASSESSMENT 2: Part Two - Essay re Group Working - Peer group review

-For part one of this assessment you worked in small groups to review a communication vignette taken from selected SA Coroners findings from 2015-16.
-For this part of the assessment you will write an individual essay (750 words) reflecting on your learning in relation to the principles of team working and draw upon examples from your experience from part one of the assessment to support your essay.
+For part one of this assessment you worked in small groups to review a communication vignette taken from selected SA Coroners findings from 2016-18.
+For this part of the assessment you will write an individual essay reflecting on your learning in relation to the principles of team working and draw upon examples from your experience from part one of the assessment to support your essay.

-Concept map – legislation: on entry to a Bachelor of Nursing program students must be registered with the Australian Health Practitioner Regulation Agency.
+Concept map – legislation: on entry to a Bachelor of Nursing program students must be registered with the Australian Health Practitioner Regulation Agency (AHPRA) .
 As this is often the first exposure of students to the many forms of legislation that inform professional nursing practice, a concept map assessment will encourage students to illustrate the relationship between law and practice.
-The theme of the map will be indicated from selected legal texts, government websites and a number of pre- selected journal and newspaper articles.
+The theme of the map will be indicated from selected topics within the course such as consent, restraint and duty of care.
 A concept map rubric will be provided to further assist students in the development of the map.
 Previous examples from BNurs students will be provided as exemplars.
 This assessment is particularly useful prior to the student’s first clinical placement to emphasise the legal and professional boundaries that guide nursing practice.
 The construction of concept maps is a useful learning and revision strategy that students can adapt to support other learning needs.

 SubmissionUnless otherwise indicated all submission of assignments is to be through the assignments portal of MyUni.
 TurnItin will be used to check student assignments.
 Students MUST keep an electronic copy of all assignments submitted.